Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

-We have created a unique test case to control all the IOs using templates
+We have created a test cases to configure settings of a IO

   ```python